Classic Butternut Squash Soup

 STEP 3: PUREE SOUP

 • For the smoothest, CREAMIEST Soup, use your blender and not an immersion blender.
-I was not satisfied with the texture of the Butternut Squash Soup when I used my immersion blender.
+I was not satisfied with the texture of the Butternut Squash Soup after using my immersion blender.

-• To puree the soup in the blender, add soup to your blender working in 2-3 batches.
-Once pureed, add soup to a separate bowl.
+• To puree the soup in the blender, add soup to your blender, working in 2-3 batches.
+Once pureed, add the soup to a separate bowl.

 a collage showing how to make butternut squash soup recipe by adding soup to a blender then blending until smooth